dewindtk/zksync_botting/README.md

   - SyncSwap x bUSD to USDC
   - Wait x milliseconds

-  *SyncSwapping an amount of -1 will swap your entire token Balance.*
+  *SyncSwapping an amount of -1 will swap your entire token Balance.
+Please consider that swapping all of your ETH will not leave you gas money xD*

   Then, a prompt will ask you on which wallet you wish to perform the loop on.
 You can select multiple, they will be run in parallel.